vedant14/vedants-journal/journal/Decade resolution.md

 Later I joined a logistics company and went there for a week.
 Not seeing how this job can help me, I started to look for a better job.
 Like they say, third time’s the charm.
 I found Homzhub through LinkedIn, a prop-tech startup.
 So, I scheduled an interview with the founder of the company.
 I finished my workday early and met with him at his office.
 A home really, with two developers sitting at one end figuring some coding stuff I guess.
 Not ideal start.
 But after my conversation with Harish, the founder, I knew this was really a no-brainer.

-I joined homzhub in the summer of 2017 and then rest is a bit of long story for this blog.
+I joined Homzhub in the summer of 2017 and then rest is a bit of long story for this blog.
 But after MAD, Homzhub was the organisation that has taught me some of the most important things about life.

 At the end of 2017, I also appeared for CAT again.
 I received interview calls from the best B-schools this time.
 But I decided that my time at Homzhub would teach me a lot more than an MBA education, at least at that point in my life.